 Social skills – top sales performers build rapport easily, connect more effectively with others and build stronger relationships.

 Here are a few good ideas on how to develop your emotional intelligence.

-It’s hard to be highly successful in selling without a strong sense of urgency.
-Whilst a high level of awareness and focus is essential in mindful selling so too is the ability to respond and move swiftly.
+It’s hard to be highly successful in selling without having a strong sense of urgency.
+Whilst a high level of awareness and focus is essential in mindful selling, so too is the ability to respond and move swiftly.
 I’m not talking about being a pushy sales person and rushing people into action; I’m referring to a personal sense of speed.

 – Stop waiting for things to be just right, do what you can with what you have and know right now.

 – Wake up every morning with an action mindset – if it’s important, do it.

 – Get energised – raise your game by increasing your personal energy.
 Eat well, sleep well and move well.

 – ‘Eat that frog’ – Find the one task you hate doing every day that you procrastinate over and do that first.

 Here are a few more helpful suggestions on how to develop your sense of urgency.

 You don’t have to have a team of people reporting to you to be a leader.
 Mindful selling is about leadership.
 Top performing sale people take control and they lead the way for themselves and their customers.
 They are assertive and make it their business to make things happen.